 #5 Increase the Value of Your Home

-Done wisely, renovations on your home with home equity can add substantially to the value of the property.
+Done wisely, renovations on your property with home equity can add substantially to the value of the property.
 When you sell your home, you will be able to see a substantial return on your investment.
+If you use the funds from a cash out refi and invest it into home beautification this presents a significant opportunity to raise the value of your property.

 #6 Mortgage Rates Are Still Lower Than Credit Cards